Dissoconium de Hoog, Oorschot & Hijwegen, Proceedings van de Koninklijke Nederlandse Akademie van Wetenschappen Section C 86 (2): 198 (1983).

 Index Fungorum number: IF 11074; Facesoffungi number: FoF 06641, 5 morphological species (Species Fungorum 2021), 4 species with molecular data.

 Mycelium internal and external, consisting of branched, septate, smooth, hyaline to pale brown hyphae, that anastomose, forming nets in culture.
+Sexual morph: Unknown, producing yellow pigment and black sclerotia in culture.
 Asexual morph: Conidiophores separate, arising from hyphae, subcylindrical, subulate or lageniform to cylindrical, tapering to a bluntly rounded or truncate apex, straight to once geniculate, smooth, medium brown, 0–2-septate; loci terminal and lateral, visible as slightly thickened, darkened scars on a rachis; proliferation sympodial but also appearing to be percurrent.
-Primary conidia solitary, pale olivaceous-brown, smooth, ellipsoid to obclavate, 1-septate; hila somewhat darkened.
+Primary conidia solitary, pale olivaceous-brown, smooth, ellipsoid to obclavate, uniseptate; hila somewhat darkened.
 Secondary conidia developing adjacent to primary conidia, pale olivaceous to subhyaline, aseptate, smooth, obclavate to ellipsoid; conidium discharge active, usually with both conidial types being discharged simultaneously.
-One or more secondary conidia anastomosing with primary conidium once discharged.
-Sexual morph: unknown, producing yellow pigment and black sclerotia in culture (Adapted from Li et al. 2012; Crous et al. 2009b).
+One or more secondary conidia anastomosing with primary conidium once discharged (adapted from Li et al. 2012; Crous et al. 2009).

 Type species: Dissoconium aciculare de Hoog, Oorschot & Hijwegen

-Notes: Dissoconium was introduced by de Hoog (1983) with D. aciculare as type species.
-Dissoconium is characterized by subcylindrical conidiophores, solitary, pale olivaceous-brown primary and secondary conidia.
-Some species of ‘Dissoconium’ have a Mycosphaerella-like teleomorph (Crous et al. 2004b).
-In the phylogenetic analysis of Crous et al. (2004b), Dissoconium clustered between Teratosphaeriaceae and Schizothyriaceae while in those of (Crous et al. 2009b), it clustered together with Ramichloridium apiculatum in a distinct lineage.
-Dissoconium is currently accommodated in its own family Dissoconiaceae and is well-supported based on both morphology and phylogeny (Crous et al. 2009b).
+Notes: Dissoconium is characterised by subcylindrical conidiophores, solitary, pale olivaceous-brown primary and secondary conidia.
+Some species of Dissoconium have a mycosphaerella-like teleomorph (Crous et al. 2004).
+In the phylogenetic analysis of Crous et al. (2004), Dissoconium clustered between Teratosphaeriaceae and Schizothyriaceae while in those of (Crous et al. 2009), it clustered together with Ramichloridium apiculatum in a distinct lineage.
+Dissoconium is currently accommodated in its own family Dissoconiaceae and is well-supported based on both morphology and phylogeny (Crous et al. 2009).
+Molecular markers available for Dissoconium are ITS, LSU, SSU, Actin, Calmodulin, Histone, RPB2 and TEF-1.